 - You can have an active sexual life during your treatments.
 However, a decrease in your sexual drive may occur during this period.
-This may also be influenced by different factors (fatigue, stress, etc.). - It's safe to kiss, to touch, to hold hands, to sleep in the same bed and to cuddle. - In pre-menopausal female patients hormonal therapy may cause the menstrual cycle to be irregular or stop completely during treatment.
-The menstrual cycle may restart or return to normal after the end of treatment.
-The menstrual cycle may also stop permanently.
-However, a pregnancy remains possible and treatment administered during pregnancy may harm the embryo.

-- Birth control is strongly recommended during treatments and up to 2 months after the end of treatment. - Breast-feeding is not recommended during treatment. - For male patients, the treatment may affect the sperm and it may be harmful to the embryo. - If you have sex with a woman of child-bearing age, a birth control method is strongly recommended during treatments. - Notify your doctor immediately if you had unprotected sex and your partner is pregnant.
+This may also be influenced by different factors (fatigue, stress, etc.). - It's safe to kiss, to touch, to hold hands, to sleep in the same bed and to cuddle. - It is usually not necessary for women to use contraception while on this treatment as it typically given to menopausal women.
+However, this medication could be harmful to a fetus should a pregnancy occur. - For male patients, the treatment may affect the sperm and it may be harmful to the embryo. - If you have sex with a woman of child-bearing age, a birth control method is strongly recommended during treatments. - Notify your doctor immediately if you had unprotected sex and your partner is pregnant.

-Medicines to avoid
+Tips and medicines to avoid

-• Tamoxifen works by decreasing the quantity of estrogen in your blood.
+- Anastrozole works by decreasing the quantity of estrogen in your blood.
 It is therefore important to avoid taking products containing hormones to treat menopausal symptoms like hot flashes, vaginal dryness, etc. Some natural remedies also contain ingredients that have hormone-like effects.
-If you are considering taking such products, consult your pharmacist who will evaluate if it is safe for you to use them.
+If you are considering taking such products, consult your pharmacist who will evaluate if it is safe for you to use them. - Over the counter medicines, natural health products and vaccines Consult your healthcare team: - if you intend to take any other medication (with or without a prescription) or natural health products. - if you need to receive a vaccine.